Prosperous Crozier: Crook

-The crest (the semi-circular plate at the top of the crook) contains thirteen circular and equidistant perforations at its side and is lined by a row that contains eleven birds and terminates with a human head just above the drop.
+The crest (the semi-circular plate at the top of the crook) contains thirteen circular and equidistant perforations at its side.
+It is lined by a row that contains eleven birds and terminates with a human head just above the drop.

 The crook ends in a vertical section known as a drop, which is decorated with glass and champlevé enamel.
 Its upper section contains a blue glass stud, below which is a Greek cross coated with enamel and placed within a circle.
 The studs from the two projecting settings on either side are now lost.
 The central drop-plate consists of a series of enamel cells placed in a geometric pattern.
 Although their colourisation is now largely eroded, the cells were originally yellow and set on a red panel.

 Dating and inscriptions

-The crozier is generally dated to at latest 1,000 AD based on the style of its interlace designs, which resemble pieces established as from 10th-century Dublin as well as contemporary stone sculptures from the Isle of Man.
+The crozier is generally dated to, at latest, 1,000 AD based on the style of its interlace designs, which resemble pieces established as from 10th-century Dublin as well as contemporary stone sculptures from the Isle of Man.